 - Preventing more souvenir shops, hotels, or anything specifically geared towards tourists.
 This seems silly but part of what made me upset about Eze (France) is that so much of the town had succumbed to tourism that it had lost a lot of its identity.
 This was because the locals decided to turn every building into a souvenir shop, and the town’s castle into a hotel.
 Putting money towards local businesses would be a much better way for the government to spend its gain.

 Let your government officials know how you feel and also what you think will help.
 Don’t take it out on the tourists.
 It’s not their fault they’re not from your city or your country, and chances are that you like to venture outside your hometown, too.
-Protest against the real cause to the issue of overtourism: the government.

 There’s a lot you can do to help overtourism that doesn’t involve staying away from the hot tourist destinations you want to see.
 But first, I’m going to ask a very controversial question: should you be travelling?

-A lot of other travel bloggers like to spread the idea that everyone can travel, but I have to disagree.
+A lot of other travel bloggers like to spread the idea that everyone can and should travel, but I have to disagree.
 I’ve seen too many people on their phones for the duration of their trips; people who are rude to locals and others; people who have no appreciation of where they are.
 If you’re reading this, it’s probably not you.
 But if you or anyone you know does any of the following, maybe travel should be reconsidered.

 - Wants to travel to get good photographs, especially for social media.